 This area was mentioned by no less than Michelangelo Mariani, esteemed historian and economist, who visited Trento in the XV century; in his Chronicles of the Council of Trento he wrote: “superb are the wines [produced] in the areas of Maderno and Moià”.
 His testimony bears witness to the great potential our land used to hold even then.

-Our Chardonnay grapes are carefully selected from the over 30-year-old vines of our vineyard, providing for a Spumante base wine with great texture and acidity.
-Our Spumante is bottled for second fermentation (tirage) in the spring following the grape harvest, in line with the traditional method (méthode champenoise), and subsequently stored in underground cellars for its three-year aging.
+Our Chardonnay and Pinot Nero grapes are carefully selected from the over 30-year-old vines of our vineyard, providing for a Spumante base wine with great texture and acidity.
+Our Spumante is bottled for second fermentation (tirage) in the spring following the grape harvest, in line with the traditional method (méthode champenoise), and subsequently stored in underground cellars for its two-year aging.
 At the end of the aging cycle, disgorging is performed simply by blending our Spumante with our own Chardonnay.